yovitus/redirection-extension/README.md

 npm run build
 ```

-`npm run build` bundles the background, content, and popup TypeScript entry points with esbuild and copies static files into `dist/`.
+`npm run build` bundles the background, content (stub), popup, and overlay helper TypeScript entry points with esbuild and copies static files into `dist/`.

 To test locally: